biojppm/rapidyaml/README.md

 If you do run into trouble and would like to investigate conformance of your YAML code, **beware** of existing online YAML linters, many of which are not fully conformant.
-Instead, try using [https://play.yaml.io](https://play.yaml.io), an amazing tool which lets you dynamically input your YAML and continuously see the results from all the existing parsers (kudos to @ingydotnet and the people from the YAML test suite).
+Instead, try using [https://play.yaml.io](https://play.yaml.io), an amazingly useful tool which lets you dynamically input your YAML and continuously see the results from all the existing parsers (kudos to @ingydotnet and the people from the YAML test suite).
 And of course, if you detect anything wrong with ryml, please [open an issue](https://github.com/biojppm/rapidyaml/issues) so that we can improve.